-With AW18 fashion trends come a new season of colours for us to experiment with.
-Huzzah!
+Along with AW18 fashion trends, there’s a new season of colours for us to experiment with.
+Hurrah!

-Mustard reigned supreme at shows such as Valentino, with floor-length coats making the utmost impact.
+For example, mustard reigned supreme at shows like Valentino, where floor-length coats made the utmost impact.
 We also saw a lot of burnt orange through cute A-line skirts at Chloe and bold boiler suits at Calvin Klein.

-More of a tomato red fan?
+More of a tomato red person?
 You’re in luck.
 Versace, Gucci, Simone Rocha and Valentino (to name a few) were all championing this captivating colour.

 There was also an influx of emerald green via leather trench coats at Givenchy and jumpsuits at Missoni.